fzzf678/csvWriter/README.md

 ## How to use

+### Step 0.
+Environment
+- Make sure you have a golang environment, and the `go` command is available in your PATH.
+- Make sure you have a S3 compatible storage, such as AWS S3, GCS, KS3, etc, and you can access the s3 storage with AKSK, credential file, or environment variables.

 ### Step 1.
 Prepare your table info
 This tool uses a csv configuration file to define the schema information required for data generation.
 Before generating data, please convert your table structure into this configuration format.